By CHEN YIH WEN and MYRRA BAITY

 “It’s not just about educating the masses – it’s about educating thought leaders like the ulamas (scholars),” she said.

-Healthcare professionals also play a very important role, said Dr Harlina, by taking the opportunity to educate parents who request for female circumcisions.
+Healthcare professionals also play a very important role, said Dr Harlina, in taking the opportunity to educate parents who request for female circumcisions.

 “I would like the medical fraternity to make a decision – ‘Do I want to be involved in this or not?’”